Tinea Versicolor: Diagnosis and Treatment

 Diagnosis of Tinea Versicolor

-Although the light- or dark-colored spots can resemble other skin conditions, tinea versicolor can be easily recognized by your Water’s Edge Dermatology practitioner.
+Although the light- or dark-colored spots can resemble other skin conditions, tinea versicolor can be easily recognized by your dermatologist.
 In most cases, the appearance of the skin is diagnostic, but a simple examination of the fine scales scraped from the skin can confirm the diagnosis.

 Scales are lightly scraped onto a slide and examined under a microscope for the presence of the yeast.
 A special light may help to make the diagnosis by showing a yellow-green color where the skin is affected.